noobanidus/OpenDevCraft-Issues/README.md

 # OpenDevCraft-Issues
-Issues and tracking for OpenDevCraft
+This repository serves as a central point for OpenDevCraft configuration (eventually) and issues associated with the project.